 Whilst driving around this park, please be careful for wildlife including Kangaroo and Emu.
 The Pinnacles Desert Discovery Centre is open from 9.30am to 4.30pm on every day of the year except Christmas Day.
 National Park entry fees apply.

-Lesueur National Park situated near Green Head, is one of the most diverse and rich floral areas in the world.
+Lesueur National Park is 30 minutes drive from Green Head (220kms from Perth) and is one of the most diverse and rich floral areas in the world.
 The park is home to over 900 species, including many plants found nowhere else in the world.
 This biodiverse hotspot represents approximately 10% of the state’s known flora.
 Some 111 species are endemic to the region, of which 10 species are declared rare and nine of them are only found in Lesueur National Park.

 Try the loop road to explore the park with plenty of places to stop and enjoy the views.
 A two-wheel drive car or campervan is suitable, roads are mostly sealed with only one gravel (compacted road).
 When driving in the park, please pull over at designated locations to find the flowers.
 The park has picnic sites, bush toilets and interpretative signage to better understand the landscape's features and plants.